knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 ## Optional: Install a default Channel (messaging) layer

-The tabs below expand to show instructions for installing a default Channel layer.
+The following tabs expand to show instructions for installing a default Channel layer.
 Follow the procedure for the Channel of your choice:

 <!-- This indentation is important for things to render properly. -->